FRRouting/frr/doc/developer/workflow.rst

    https://clang.llvm.org/docs/ClangFormat.html

 checkpatch.sh
+checkpatch.pl

    In the Linux kernel source tree there is a Perl script used to check incoming patches for style errors.
-FRR uses an adapted version of this script for the same purpose.
-It can be found at :file:`tools/checkpatch.sh`.
+FRR uses a shell script front end and an adapted version of the perl script for the same purpose.
+These scripts can be found at :file:`tools/checkpatch.sh` and :file:`tools/checkpatch.pl`.
    This script takes a git-formatted diff or patch file, applies it to a clean FRR tree, and inspects the result to catch potential style errors.
 Running this script on your patches before submission is highly recommended.
 The CI system runs this script as well and will comment on the PR with the results if style errors are found.

    It is run like this::